nolanlawson/emoji-picker-element/README.md

 ## Styling

 `emoji-picker-element` uses [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM), so its inner styling cannot be changed with arbitrary CSS.
-Please refer to the API below for style customization.
+Refer to the API below for style customization.

 ### Size